Infer-and-widen, or not?: Introduction

 \subsection{Contributions and organization}

-In this paper, we conduct an empirical and theoretical evaluation of infer-and-widen strategies.
-Since randomization is known to improve the performance of selective inference methods~\citep{panigrahi_exact_2024, tian_selective_2018}, we only consider randomized infer-and-widen approaches.
-The bottom line of our paper is as follows: when comparing infer-and-widen strategies to alternative selective inference methods that make use of \emph{identical} selection events and yield \emph{conditional} \cref{eq:conditional_coverage} (rather than \emph{unconditional} \cref{eq:unconditional_coverage} guarantees), the latter often outperform the former in terms of confidence interval width.
-Furthermore, the latter often outperform even the ``oracle'' infer-and-widen procedure, the narrowest possible interval that could be theoretically attained within the infer-and-widen framework.
+In this paper, we conduct an empirical and theoretical evaluation of infer-and-widen strategies in the context of three vignettes.
+The first two vignettes involve inference after a randomized selection rule, and we derive alternative confidence intervals to compare to an existing infer-and-widen approach.
+In the third vignette, we compare a suite of existing methods.
+The bottom line of our paper is as follows: when comparing infer-and-widen strategies to alternative selective inference methods that make use of \emph{identical} selection events, the latter often outperform the former in terms of confidence interval width.
+Furthermore, in some settings, the latter even outperform the ``oracle'' infer-and-widen procedure: the narrowest possible interval that could be theoretically attained within the infer-and-widen framework.

-The rest of this paper is organized as follows.
+The organization is as follows.
 In Section~\ref{sec:infer_and_widen}, we formalize the infer-and-widen framework.
-In Sections~\ref{sec:vignette-1}, \ref{sec:vignette-2}, and \ref{sec:vignette-3}, we compare its performance to alternative approaches in two vignettes considered in \cite{zrnic_post-selection_2023}, and in an example involving model selection via the lasso.
+In Sections~\ref{sec:vignette-1}, \ref{sec:vignette-2}, and \ref{sec:vignette-3}, we compare its performance to new alternative intervals that we derive in two vignettes considered in \cite{zrnic_post-selection_2023}, and to existing alternative intervals in an example involving model selection via the lasso.
+In Sections \ref{sec:vignette-1} and \ref{sec:vignette-2}, the selection event is randomized, whereas in \cref{sec:vignette-3} it is not.
 In~\cref{sec:vignette-1-bias}, we show analytically that the infer-and-widen interval can suffer from a highly biased midpoint.
 We close with a discussion in Section~\ref{sec:discussion}.
-Theoretical results are proven in the online supplement.
+Theoretical results and additional empirical comparisons are proven in the online supplement.
 Scripts to fully reproduce all numerical results can be found at \href{https://github.com/rflperry/infer_and_widen}{https://github.com/rflperry/infer\_and\_widen}.